zechary28/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Edit a client**

+**MSS**

+1. User requests to list clients
+2. AddressBook shows a list of clients
+3. User requests an amendment to an existing entry in the list
+4. AddressBook updates the client details

+      Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index or client details are invalid.
+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Add a loan for a client**

+**MSS**

+1. User requests to list clients
+2. AddressBook shows a list of clients
+3. User requests to add a loan to a specific client in the list
+4. AddressBook adds a loan entry to the client

+      Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index or loan details are invalid.
+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a loan for a client**

+**MSS**

+1. User requests to list clients
+2. AddressBook shows a list of clients
+3. User requests to delete a loan to a specific client in the list
+4. AddressBook removes the loan entry to the client

+      Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index of client or loan are invalid.
+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*